It’s an experience every parent knows painfully well.

 You scramble out of bed, throwing on a shirt still crumpled beside your bed from just hours before.
 You know it is back-to-front by the fact that the hem rubs your neck more than usual, but you don’t care.
 The most immediate concern is to quiet the screaming now audible throughout the house, and probably the neighbourhood.
 Hopefully you’ll get a smile out of the little guy soon to make the pain go away, but in the meantime it is all hands on deck.
 There isn’t even enough time right now to wash away the rancid aftertaste of your last midnight snack.
 Welcome to the day!

-I read an article today suggesting 11 morning rituals to start your day well.
-They sound like great things to do, but I think for parents my advice would boil down to only one thing.
+There are a few great articles out there with advice on how to rev up your mornings, or at least salvage them from the utter chaos we know too well.
+Apparently you can be 8 times more productive by doing these 7 things in the morning.
+Or consider these 11 morning rituals to start your day well.
+They all sound like great things to do, but I think for parents my advice would boil down to only one thing.
 Beat your kids up in the morning.
-If you can beat your kids up in the morning I guarantee you’ll be well on your way to having a relaxed, enjoyable day.
+If you can beat your kids up in the morning and experience just a few moments of calm before the storm of life hits, I guarantee you’ll be well on your way to having a relaxed, enjoyable day.